Checkout

 No-code implementation

-Checkout is a turnkey solution for accepting donations through your website.
-When the Fundraise Up installation code is added to your website and an active Stripe account is connected, Checkout is activated.
+The Checkout modal is a turnkey solution for accepting donations through your website.
+When the Fundraise Up installation code is added to your website and an active Stripe account is connected, the Checkout modal is activated.
 No additional development work is required to activate features or enable payment methods.

-SSL required: In order to use Checkout on your website, a valid SSL certificate must be installed on your web server, and your website must be served using HTTPS.
+SSL required: in order to use the Checkout modal on your website, a valid SSL certificate must be installed on your web server, and your website must be served using HTTPS.

 Accessibility

-Fundraise Up Checkout includes accessibility features that enhance the donation experience.
+Fundraise Up’s Checkout form includes accessibility features that enhance the donation experience.

 WCAG 2.1 AA compliance

-Checkout is WCAG 2.1 AA compliant and includes features that enhance user experience when assistive devices like screen readers are used.
+Our Checkout modal is fully WCAG 2.1 AA compliant and includes features that enhance user experience when assistive devices like screen readers are used.

-To ensure compliance with WCAG standards, colors in Checkout are not user-selectable.
-Fundraise Up has standardized Conversion Blue throughout the checkout experience to balance accessibility needs with conversion optimization
+• Color: to ensure compliance with WCAG standards, colors in the Checkout modal are not user-selectable.
+Fundraise Up has standardized Conversion Blue throughout the supporter experience to balance accessibility needs with conversion optimization

-Fundraise Up has standardized the use of IBM Plex Sans throughout the checkout experience.
-Users can not enable alternate fonts for Checkout.
-This standardization ensures that labels, text fields, and other Checkout components are properly rendered across all device types, and that all characters and special symbols can be displayed for all of Fundraise Up’s language localizations.
+• Typography: Fundraise Up has standardized the use of IBM Plex Sans throughout the checkout experience.
+Users can not enable alternate fonts for Checkout modals.
+This standardization ensures that labels, text fields, and other components are properly rendered across all device types, and that all characters and special symbols can be displayed for all of Fundraise Up’s language localizations.

-Fundraise Up has standardized the use of Accessible Rich Internet Applications (ARIA) attributes throughout Checkout and Elements to increase and enhance accessibility for donors utilizing screen readers for navigation.
+• ARIA attributes: Fundraise Up has standardized the use of Accessible Rich Internet Applications (ARIA) attributes throughout the Checkout modal (and Elements) to increase and enhance accessibility for supporters utilizing screen readers for navigation.

 Payment methods

-Checkout enables you to present virtually any modern payment method to donors during checkout, including noncash methods like crypto and stock.
+Our Checkout form enables you to present virtually any modern payment method to supporters during checkout, including crypto.
 Machine learning is used to determine which payment methods are displayed for each user.
-Characteristics such as device type and browser determine the display of payment methods for each donor.
+Characteristics such as device type and browser determine the display of payment methods for each supporter.
+Read more about our payment methods →

 Supported payment methods

-The following payment methods are supported in Checkout:
+The following payment methods are supported in our Checkout form:

 Payment method-specific UI